 Does their page seem new or have no content (statuses, posts, shared articles, etc.)?
 Do they have a “generic” American name, or does their profile photo look poorly photoshopped?
 These signs could point to the account being fraudulent.

 Sextortionists also often try to chat at odd times during the day, due to the fact that they are in another time zone.
-Most sextortion cases involve Americans being victimized by sextortionists located in Africa or East Asia (especially the Philippines).
+Most sextortion cases involve Americans being victimized by sextortionists located in Africa or East Asia (especially when it comes to Philippines sextortion).

 So, for example, if you are located in New York and your new social media connection is only messaging you late at night, that fact may be a red flag.
 The individual may be located somewhere like the Philippines, which are 11 hours ahead of New York—meaning they are probably just waking up when it is your bedtime.